 1. Turn them into muffins

-What should you do if you do not have loaves pan and do not intend to buy one, but still want to make banana bread?
+What should you do if you do not have a loaf pan and do not intend to buy one, but still want to make banana bread?
 You can turn these mini loaves into muffins.
 Each mini loaf is about the size of two muffins.
-Therefor, just prepare the muffin tins as much as the double serving of the mini loaves.
+Therefore, just prepare the muffin tins as much as the double serving of the mini loaves.

 2. Use overly ripe bananas

 What makes banana bread so flavorful?
 If you want to make out the tasty banana’s flavor in your banana bread, overripe bananas that have yellow skins with an even smattering of brown freckles are perfect for banana bread because they are sweeter and more aromatic.
 You can still use fully ripe bananas, but the banana bread you make will not taste as good as the ones made with overripe bananas.

 3. Speed the ripening process of bananas

 Perfectly overripe bananas are essential for tasty banana bread, but sometimes we cannot wait for the bananas to ripen on their own.
 There are some tricks to ripen them quickly.
 Firstly, f you need to make banana bread on the next day, just place bananas in a brown paper bag and close loosely.
 Ethylene, the gas that promotes further ripening, will build up and speed up the ripening process.

 Secondly, you can also simply bake unpeeled bananas on a baking sheet in 300F / 150°C for 15-30 minutes when you need them on the same day.
 The time may vary, but as soon as the banana peels are shiny and black, take them out from the oven.
 This method is great to bring out the fruit’s sugar and your bananas cannot be overly green when using this method.